project-forth-works/project-forth-works/Programming-Pearls/day-of-the-week/README.md

 machine (i.e. 1 CHARS = 1).
 The surrounding `?DO LOOP` iterates n times so it leaves the address of the nth element string.
-Memory at that address holds the encoded length that is fetched (line 22, `COUNT`) and transformed to the actual length by subtractig the character value of '0'.
+Memory at that address holds the encoded length that is fetched (line 22, `COUNT`) and transformed to the actual length by subtracting the character value of '0'.
 Having address and length of the element string `type` displays it.
 The trailing "day " line 23 completes the weekday (every weekday in english ends in "day").

 If n is out of range 0 to 6 then `.DAY` works as follows: